 It’s a fantastic note-taking tool.
 It’ll help you store your thoughts, notes, and snippets of important information all in one place.
 It will make them accessible online from several devices.

-These are some of the more interesting and popular project management tools out there.
+These are some of the more interesting, popular and simple project management tools out there.
 You might have noticed that our choices rank among the most popular ones on the market.
 This is because it’s generally best to use tools known by as many people as possible, especially if a tool’s learning curve is particularly steep.
 It’s just as important, however, to use a tool well-suited to your workflow and process, so don’t feel pressured to use Jira just because it’s popular.